Tips For Dating In Your 40s And Beyond

 It's normal to be picky when looking for a partner.
 You may feel you must "settle" for someone due to your age, but try not to do so.
 Settling for the wrong person might cause you more hurt than waiting for the right one.

-It can be challenging to date over 40 if younger people not interested in an older partner take up local dating spaces.
-In these cases, you might look for speed dating events specifically for older adults.
-You can also check out the following:
+It can be challenging to date over 40 if younger women or men are not interested in an older partner.
+However, there are different resources to explore your dating scene.
+You might look for speed dating events specifically for older adults.

 • Older adult community centers